RWTH-i5-IDSG/RWTH-i5-IDSG.github.io/_pages/softwareprojects.md

 <div class="row">

 # Bikeman ![RWTH](../assets/images/RWTH.png){:class="img-responsive, pull-right" :alt="RWTH Aachen"}
-Bikeman is a CMS (abbr.: Center Management System) and implements a protocol.
+Bikeman is a CMS (abbr.: Central Management System) and implements a protocol.
 The protocol is designed to be implemented as a RESTful Webservice with HTTP as the underlying data transfer protocol.
 The resources are represented in JSON data format.